gini/gini-capture-sdk-android/ginicapture/src/doc/source/customization-guide.rst

 - **Text Style**

-  Via overriding the style named ``GiniVisionTheme.Help.SupportedFormats.Item.TextStyle`` (with parent style ``Root.GiniVisionTheme.Help.SupportedFormats.Item.TextStyle``).
+  Via overriding the style named ``GiniCaptureTheme.Help.SupportedFormats.Item.TextStyle`` (with parent style ``Root.GiniCaptureTheme.Help.SupportedFormats.Item.TextStyle``).

 - **Font**

-  Via overriding the style named ``GiniVisionTheme.Help.SupportedFormats.Item.TextStyle`` (with parent style ``Root.GiniVisionTheme.Help.SupportedFormats.Item.TextStyle``) and setting an item named ``gvCustomFont`` with the path to the font file in your assets folder.
+  Via overriding the style named ``GiniCaptureTheme.Help.SupportedFormats.Item.TextStyle`` (with parent style ``Root.GiniCaptureTheme.Help.SupportedFormats.Item.TextStyle``) and setting an item named ``gvCustomFont`` with the path to the font file in your assets folder.

 - **Background Color**